 The potentially volatile holiday season also brings with it a lot of contact with family, which can be very emotional for some.
 Most families of alcoholics have some emotionally charged memories that are not all necessarily positive from the holidays.
 Being around family before the relationships have been amended and renewed can take a lot out of alcoholics (and non-alcoholics alike!), so turning toward alcohol or drugs for a release is not uncommon.

 There are also expectations that come with family during the holiday season, and this can be difficult for alcoholics to manage if they are not taking care of themselves as well.
-Feeling the need to provide financially extravagant gifts, meet the life expectations of family members or having an idea of how another member of their family should behave can all take an emotional toll on an alcoholic or addict and in turn, trigger them.
+Feeling the need to provide financially extravagant gifts, meet the life expectations of family members, or having an idea of how another member of their family should behave can all take an emotional toll on an alcoholic or addict and in turn, trigger them.

-Dealing With Addiction In The Holidays
+Dealing With Addiction During The Holidays

 It does not have to be all doom and gloom though.
 While there are a lot of potential pitfalls that come up surrounding the holiday season, there are also a lot of strategies that can be employed to make it through the holidays safe and sober.
 In fact, for many alcoholics and addicts in recovery, the holidays can be a truly magical and memorable experience.

 Keeping in close contact through the use of phones is another way to cope with the increased stresses of the holidays.
-Calling one or two other individuals in recovery every day can go a long way, especially if an individual is on a trip, or visiting family outside of their regular recovery community.
+Calling one or two individuals in recovery every day can go a long way, especially if an individual is on a trip, or visiting family outside of their regular recovery community.
 Making verbal commitments to other alcoholics to call one another if things begin to get uncomfortable can also provide a great exit strategy from parties and events that begin to make someone uneasy.

 Out of all these strategies though, service, the one most in line with the holiday spirit, is perhaps the most effective.
 For alcoholics and addicts, the holidays can be turned into an amazing experience through service to others.
 It is hard to think about oneself and one’s own problems when actively helping and giving to others, and the holiday season provides ample opportunity to do this.
 Participating in food drives, toy drives, serving food to the less fortunate, or volunteering in one of the many other ways available during the season has a huge positive impact on one’s own spiritual condition.